 - X, X L Package, X V Package, X Irodori, X Yururi and X Kutsurogi

 You will find cars as old as 2004 model in used car market.
-2004 Toyota Vitz average price is around PKR 7.5 lacs, depending on condition, engine cc and variant.
-2005 model cars are over PKR 8 lacs.
-You can find a 2008-09 model in under a million.
+2004 Toyota Vitz average price is around PKR 7.3 lacs, depending on condition, engine cc and variant.
+2007 model cars are over PKR 8 lacs.
 The shape of the car changed from 2010 when second generation Passo was launched in Japan.
-You will find a 2010-11 Passo for something around PKR 11.5 lacs.
+You will find second generation passo for something around PKR 11.0-14.5 lacs.

 Since there are a lot of variables when deciding an average price of a car, it is not possible to come up with an exact answer.
 These Japanese cars come in many versions and trims.
 Also, the grade of the car plays an important role deciding the price of the car.
 So X Kutsurogi can be a little cheaper compared to a standard X of the same auction grade but with a difference of one year.
 You will find 2014 Passo + Hana 1.0 pricier than a 2015 Toyota Passo + Hana Apricot Collection 1.0.
 So it is very hard to quote a price conclusively.
 But as a general idea, the average price of 2015 Toyota Passo is under around 1.5 million with few exceptions of course.